ntanveer/DesignPatterns/README.md

 var mazda = new Mazda();
 ```
 ## Builder
 The builder pattern helps in reducing the exponential list of constructors and remove this anti-pattern.
 Instead of using multiple constructors, a builder receives each initialization parameter step by step and then returns the resulting constructed object at once.
+The Builder and Abstract Factory patterns are similar in that they both look at construction at an abstract level.
+However, the Builder pattern is concerned with how a single object is made upby the different factories, whereas the Abstract Factory pattern is concerned with what products are made.
+The Builder pattern abstracts the algorithm for construction by including the concept of a director.
+The director is responsible for itemizing the steps and calls on builders to fulfill them.
+Directors do not have to conform to an interface.

 **C#**
 ```c#